Argo-Digital-LTD/staffscanner/src/terms-of-business.md

 provided in writing.

 **5.4** Where an Assignment is terminated under Clause 5.3, the Client remains responsible for the payment of Temporary Worker Fees (including the Staffscanner fee).
+If a candidate is late or does not attend for shift it is the Clients obligation to inform Staffscanner within 24 hours.
+Failure to do so will result in being charged for the full shift.

 **5.5** Staffscanner shall notify the Client if it reasonably believes that any Temporary Worker is unsuitable for the Assignment.
 Staffscanner may also contact the Client with an alternative Temporary Worker if the